mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 ## Protected Resources

-Secure determination of appropriate protected resources to use with an authorization server for all use cases is out of scope of this specification.
-This specification assumes that the client has a means of determining appropriate protected resources to use with an authorization server and that the client is using the correct metadata for each authorization server.
-Implementers need to be aware that if an inappropriate protected resource is used by the client, that an attacker may be able to act as a man-in-the-middle proxy to a valid protected resource without it being detected by the authorization server or the client.
+Secure determination of appropriate protected resources to use with a client for all use cases is out of scope of this specification.
+This specification assumes that the authorization server has a means of determining appropriate protected resources to use with a client and that the authorization server is using the correct metadata for each client.
+Implementers need to be aware that if an inappropriate protected resource is used by the authorization server, that an attacker may be able to act as a man-in-the-middle proxy to a valid protected resource without it being detected by the client or the authorization server.

-The ways to determine the appropriate protected resources to use with an authorization server are, in general, application dependent.
-For instance, some authorization servers are used with a fixed protected resource or set of protected resources, the locations of which may be well known or could be published as metadata values by the authorization server.
-In other cases, the set of resources that can be used with an authorization server can be dynamically changed by administrative actions.
-Many other means of determining appropriate associations between authorization servers and protected resources are also possible.
+The ways to determine the appropriate protected resources to use with a client are, in general, application dependent.
+For instance, some clients are used with a fixed protected resource or set of protected resources, the locations of which may be well known or could be published as metadata values by the client.
+In other cases, the set of resources that can be used with a client can be dynamically changed by administrative actions.
+Many other means of determining appropriate associations between clients and protected resources are also possible.

-<< TODO - Would it be easier to reference security considerations listed in RFC 8414?? >>
+<< TODO - Confirm whether protected resources are required and Would it be easier to reference security considerations listed in RFC 8414?? >>

 # Compatibility Notes